Posted In: Services+

 - An automatic RSVP button

-So, you have sent your beautifully designed save the date cards and invitations, received your RSVP’s and now have a clear understanding of whom will be attending your wedding day.
-Now it’s time to start considering those extra wedding day finishing touches, such as table place names and numbers, table seating plans, escort table cards and wedding reception menus etc. It is such a lovely idea for your guests to see your colour theme and style continue throughout your wedding stationery, and I can assure you that this won’t go unnoticed.
-We understand the difficulty you would have bringing any of these larger items with you, and have taken this into consideration by collaborating not only with the very best florist here on Lake Como, but with one that also specialises in creating and providing all of those remaining stationary items so you don’t have to.
-Our florist will work closely with you to ensure that these remaining finishing touches not only tie in with your current flower and decoration visions, but also with any previously provided stationary to ensure everything works beautifully together.
+So, you have sent your save the date cards and invitations, received your RSVP’s and now have a clear understanding of whom will be attending your wedding day.
+Now it’s time to start considering those extra wedding day finishing touches, such as table place names, table seating plans and wedding reception menus.
+It is such a lovely idea for your guests to see your colour theme and style continue throughout your wedding stationery, and I can assure you that this won’t go unnoticed.
+We understand it will be difficult for you bring large items to Italy, so we have teamed up with florists that not only provide you with the most incredible wedding day flower arrangements, but who can also provide those remaining stationary items.

 Here are some stationery ideas that you can ask your stationer to design and create for your wedding day.